breinwald/breinwald.github.io/peneda-geres-vegetation-change.md

 Photo taken in Parque Nacional Peneda-Gerês, Portugal.
 My family is from a village located within the park, giving this project a personal connection to the study area.
 </p>

-This project evaluates vegetation condition change in Parque Nacional Peneda-Gerês, Portugal, from 2014 to 2024 using Landsat 8/9 surface reflectance imagery and MODIS burned area data.
+This project examines vegetation condition change in Parque Nacional Peneda-Gerês, Portugal, from 2014 to 2024 using Landsat 8/9 surface reflectance imagery and MODIS burned area product.
 The analysis compares long-term vegetation change with cumulative wildfire disturbance to examine patterns of post-fire recovery and vegetation decline.

+Parque Nacional Peneda-Gerês is Portugal’s only national park and its drought-tolerant landscape is characterized by forests, shrublands, and mountainous terrain.
+The park experiences seasonal wildfire activity characteristic of Mediterranean ecosystems and comparable to the chaparral biome found in regions such as Southern California.

 Datasets: Landsat 8/9 Collection 2 Level-2 Surface Reflectance, MODIS MCD64A1 Version 6.1 Burned Area Product, and World Database on Protected Areas.